-Recommended Preparation: ENGL 1A
+Recommended Preparation: ENGL 1A Acceptable for credit: UC/CSU

+.
 AA/AS area 3; CSU area C1; IGETC area 3A (C-ID ARTH 120)

 Major visual art forms of Western cultures from the Renaissance period to Contemporary period: Survey of the foremost artists and their works.
-1001.00